Revisiting Silhouette Aggregation: Methods

-Hence, for each cluster $C_i$ a single silhouette value $S_{c_i}$ is computed, known as cluster mean silhouette.
-This value can be interpreted as a score that measures how compact and well separated a cluster given a clustering solution.
-Consequently, we end up with a set of $K$ silhouette values \{$S_{C_1}, \ldots, S_{C_K}$\}, where $K$ is the number of clusters in the solution.
-To evaluate the clustering solution as a whole, the mean aggregates these $K$ scores into a single value.
-Although the mean is a straightforward option, we note that other statistics can also be used for this aggregation (e.g., min, max, median).
-More formally, this macro-averaged silhouette variant (i.e., equally weighing the clusters) is defined as follows:
+This score measures how compact and well separated a cluster is given a clustering solution.
+For $K$ clusters in that solution, we end up with a set of $K$ cluster silhouette values \{$S_{C_1}, \ldots, S_{C_K}$\}.
+The average of these $K$ scores, defined as the macro-averaged Silhouette, can be used to assess the dataset clustering and is more formally defined as follows: